 - Operational are projects that meet the basic needs of functional departments, leading to increased efficiency of the company

 - Compliance projects are necessary to maintain internal standards and regulations.

 In large companies, an independent group is responsible for managing portfolios.
-This is a team of professionals that control projects portfolios, so they are aligned with strategic goals of the organization.
+This is a team of professionals that control project portfolios, so they are aligned with the strategic goals of the organization.

 Two groups represent portfolio management processes:

-- Alignment Process Group – includes elements of portfolio management attributable to categories and those components that are assessed for inclusion/exclusion into the portfolio;
+- Alignment Process Group – includes elements of portfolio management attributable to categorizing and those components that are assessed for inclusion/exclusion into the portfolio;

-- Monitoring and Control group – includes processes based on performance indicators, with the help of which portfolio components are periodically aligned concerning strategic goals.
+- Monitoring and Control group – includes processes based on performance indicators, with the help of which portfolio components are occasionally aligned concerning strategic goals.

 - Defining project portfolios for specific strategic objectives of the company